alpenlabs/docs/docs/technical/bitcoin-bridge.md

    1. "Take back" path,
-      which allows the user to take back their funds if the bridge fails to move funds from the Deposit Request Transaction (DRT) into the bridge address within a two-week period, i.e. it is time-locked and the user provides a signature to spend it.
+      which allows the user to take back their funds if the bridge fails to move funds from the Deposit Request Transaction (DRT) into the bridge address within a 1-week period, i.e. it is time-locked and the user can spend it by providing a signature.

 This transaction has some metadata attached to it, in the form of an `OP_RETURN` output, that can be up to 80 bytes long (according to bitcoin standardness policy),